 A smaller but significant portion of our alumni go on to top PhD programs and academic careers in computational linguistics, computer science, and linguistics, at universities that have included Brandeis, Tufts University, Universidad Politécnica de Madrid, University of Michigan, University of Pennsylvania, and University of Washington.

 The curriculum is designed to progressively prepare you for a successful long-term career in computational linguistics.
 The first year curriculum is tailored to the level of the students entering the program.
 It allows students who need it to establish a strong foundation in both computer science and linguistics, while also enabling those with prior background in both fields to begin more advanced coursework from the start.

 In the second year, students take advanced courses in computational linguistics, as well as courses on applied or theoretically oriented topics within computational linguistics, natural language processing, computer science, and linguistics.

-For-credit internships are available and encouraged, with direct help from our Industry Liaison.
+For-credit internships are available and encouraged, with direct help from our faculty.
 Opportunities are also available to be involved in Computational Linguistics research labs.
 The program culminates in a semester- or year-long internship, capstone project or master's thesis.

 Financial Aid and Scholarship Support

-The majority of our admitted students are eligible for partial scholarships including merit awards based on academic performance.
+All of our students are highly qualified for the program and receive a merit scholarship award that is renewed for their second year as long as they remain in good academic standing.
 For information about the cost of this program, please refer to the Cost of Attendance calculator.
 There is no additional application required to be considered for merit scholarships.
 If you qualify, you might also consider working as a research assistant or a teaching assistant.

 Please visit the Graduate School of Arts and Sciences website to learn about the application requirements.